 Only in some mods.

-Well, there you go, I can't be completely sure of course, but it is pretty certain that if you asked any other seven years old Minecraft gamer, you would get the same answers.
+Well, there you go.
+I can't be completely sure, of course, but it is pretty certain that if you asked any other seven-year-old Minecraft gamer, you would get the same answers.
 More or less.
-However, this game attracts players of any ages.
+However, this game attracts players of any age.
 I was no different.
-I remember when I turned it on for the first time and after spending half an hour in the tutorial, my first reaction was "What's this?" followed by "What should I do now?".
-And then, I realized.
+I remember when I turned it on for the first time, and after spending half an hour in the tutorial, my first reaction was "What's this?" followed by "What should I do now?".
+And then I realized.
 This is not the ordinary game.
-Like the most of the other games where you clearly know what to do and what is your goal.
+Like most of the other games, where you clearly know what to do and what your goal is.
 No, here, there are no goals and there are no levels.
 There is no ultimate ending you are reaching toward.
 The only thing Minecraft is giving you is the environment.
 The rest is all yours.

 Creeperized Wallpaper for true Minecraft gamers

 As soon as I figured that out, it was pretty obvious that in order to turn the game on, you have to deal with two switches.
-One is to click on the icon to start the game and the other is in your head.
+One is to click on the icon to start the game, and the other is in your head.
 The one that says "Imagination Power On".
-So I clicked on that one too and everything started to make sense.
-Next thing I knew was that hours passed in real world while I experienced a truly great and short entertainment inside.
-In the nutshell, Minecraft doesn't require some expensive VR gadget to render the world for you.
+So I clicked on that one too, and everything started to make sense.
+The next thing I knew was that hours passed in the real world while I experienced a truly great and short entertainment inside.
+In a nutshell, Minecraft doesn't require some expensive VR gadget to render the world for you.
 It does all that with elementary graphics and ordinary three-dimensional programming.
-What it is extremely successful with, is the interaction with that other switch in your head that makes everything possible.
-Very few games are capable of such thing and this is the main reason Minecraft is so successful for so long.
-For that matter I have fears for the direction of future Minecraft and the vision in Microsoft in order to use it inside of their version of Google Glass, called HoloLens.
-I surely understand the need for next gen gadgets and that VR is always trying to get into gamer's world effectively, but in this particular case, it could destroy the very essence of Minecraft imagination.
-I am sure that HoloLens, when it comes or in one of it's future versions will effectively merge the real world with the imaginary one, and in this case perfectly render Minecraft world into your living room.
+What it is extremely successful with is the interaction with that other switch in your head that makes everything possible.
+Very few games are capable of such things, and this is the main reason Minecraft has been so successful for so long.
+For that matter, I have fears for the direction of future Minecraft and the vision in Microsoft in order to use it inside of their version of Google Glass, called HoloLens.
+I surely understand the need for next-gen gadgets and that VR is always trying to get into gamer's worlds effectively, but in this particular case, it could destroy the very essence of Minecraft imagination.
+I am sure that HoloLens, when it comes or in one of it's future versions, will effectively merge the real world with the imaginary one and, in this case, perfectly render the Minecraft world into your living room.
 Imagine that.

 Maybe.